 Grand Seiko 6185 050 VFA

-Whilst sharing the same case back reference as the model pictured next to it, the dial and handset of this watch are very different, with a matte white, rather than silver sunburst, finish to the dial, and more traditionally proportioned indices and hands.
-Additionally, this watch was the first VFA to be introduced that utilised the newer 6185B movement.
+Whilst sharing the same case back reference as the model pictured to the right to it, the dial and handset of this watch are very different, with a matte white, rather than silver sunburst, finish to the dial, and more traditionally proportioned indices and hands.
+This watch also utilised the 6185A movement.

 After this initial launch of the first seven VFA references, we see no new models appear in publications for two years.